Composition of Editorial Council (in alphabetical order)

 He worked as Deputy Director for Science of L. S. Vygotsky Institute of Psychology at Russian State Humanities University from 1999 to 2004.
 He headed the Department of General Psychology of Psychology Department of Moscow University from 2001 to 2017.
 Since 2011 Prof Bratus has been the Scientific Director of Psychology Department of the Orthodox Institute of St. John the Theologian.

 Professor Bratus is the author of a holistic concept of mental health, the basis for which was laid by the results of intensive research motivational and semantic sphere.
 Due to Boris Sergeyevich, a new direction is developing in Russian psychology, the Christian psychology, on whose foundations he developed the first textbook in Russia.
+His Web of Science profile is available here.

 Professor John L. Casti, PhD, is an American and Austrian physicist, mathematician, economist, complexity scientist and systems theorist.
 He is the founder of the X-Center, the research network devoted to the study of human-caused extreme events.